 In addition to LDWF research studies, we continued to support and collaborate with graduate students, post-doctoral research associates, and university faculty with their research studies on numerous projects.
-Associates from several universities (Harvard University, Yale University, University of North Texas, University of California at San Bernardino, University of Southern California, and Texas Tech University) were hosted at Rockefeller in 2016 - 2017 to collect additional samples for several studies, or we provided samples to them if travel costs were prohibitive.
+Associates from several universities (Harvard University, Yale University, University of North Texas, University of Southern California, University of North Florida, and California State University San Marcos) were hosted at Rockefeller in 2017 - 2018 to collect additional samples for several studies, or we provided samples to them if travel costs were prohibitive.
 Several collaborators made presentations with LDWF staff as co-authors at meetings as listed below.

 We published several abstracts and full papers this year, one of which was selected for a Publication Award by the Louisiana Association of Professional Biologists.
-Staff members made presentations on the alligator program at the SEAFWA conference hosted by LDWF in Baton Rouge in October 2016.
-We also assisted with the student field trip and hosted the Director's retreat.
+Staff members organized and participated in an alligator session at the SEAFWA conference in Louisville, Kentucky in October 2017; and plans were made to develop a formal Alligator Working Group; focus items include finding solutions for low wild hide prices and concerns about disease transmission with alligators moved between states.

-Research manuscripts published in 2016 include:
+Research manuscripts published in 2017 include: